Just Dance (song): Chart performance

 In the United States, "Just Dance" was initially a club hit following its release, peaking at number two on both the Hot Dance Airplay and Hot Dance Club Play charts during the summer of 2008.
 The song entered the Billboard Hot 100 chart at number 76 on August 16, 2008.
-After five months, it gradually rose to number two on the Hot 100, after selling 419,000 in downloads on January 10, 2009.
+After five months, it gradually rose to number two on the Hot 100, after selling 419,000 downloads on January 10, 2009.
 The next week, the song reached number one on the Hot 100.
 The single took a total of 22 weeks to hit the top spot, which is the longest climb to number one since Creed's "With Arms Wide Open" took 27 weeks before finally reaching number one in November 2000.
 The song also reached the top of the Mainstream Top 40 chart, becoming Gaga's first number-one song.
-"Just Dance" spent a total of 49 weeks on the Hot 100 and on March 27, 2020, the single was certified nine times platinum by the Recording Industry Association of America (RIAA) for shipment of nine million copies.
+"Just Dance" spent a total of 49 weeks on the Hot 100 and on April 12, 2023, the single was certified eleven times platinum by the Recording Industry Association of America (RIAA) for shipment of eleven million copies.
 It was the second song to reach the six-million mark in paid downloads, following "I Gotta Feeling" by The Black Eyed Peas.
-As of February 2018, "Just Dance" has sold 7.2 million digital downloads in the United States.
+As of February 2018, "Just Dance" had sold 7.2 million digital downloads in the United States.
 In Canada, the song debuted at number 97 on the Canadian Hot 100 for the issue dated June 7, 2008.
 It reached the top of the chart on August 23, 2008, and was present there for five consecutive weeks.
-The song was certified six times platinum by the Canadian Recording Industry Association (CRIA) in June 2009, for sales of 240,000 copies in paid digital downloads.
+The song was later certified Diamond by Music Canada for sales of 800,000 copies.